foundation-model-stack/aiu-fms-testing-utils/scripts/README_drive_paged_program.md

 - programs 0:4,16256

-  Since a program_id 0 is specified, any prompt that meets batch size crteria >=4, and seq length >=16256 and would result in this program would be selected.
+  Since a program_id 0 is specified, it will execute program id 0 with prompts that meet batch size criteria>=4, and seq length >=16256.

   Example command:
   ```